 Café La Lonja is a great place to grab Spanish tapas and drinks for lunch.
 This place has a cool vibe, good food and cocktails, and a nice outdoor seating area right across from the harbor.

-You can read my review of the Boutique Hotel Calatrava on GlitterandMud.com.
+You can read my full review of Boutique Hotel Calatrava for more information.

 We hope that this article has inspired you to visit Mallorca.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.